The Truth About Eating Disorders Among Minority Populations

 With eating disorders affecting people of all backgrounds, identities, and life situations, it’s important for clinicians to improve the accessibility of eating disorder treatment for minority populations.
 Here are a few ideas to keep in mind:

-• Involve family members in treatment: By including parents, siblings, grandparents, and aunts or uncles in the conversations about healthy eating, body image, and more, you’re educating the patient along with their support system.
+• Involve family members in treatment.
+By including parents, siblings, and extended family in conversations about healthy eating, you educate the patient and their support system.
 This practice might also lead to introspection about cultural practices or assumptions made because of the patient’s identity.

-• Use culturally-sensitive resources: Not only should you be using interpreters when working with clients who speak other languages, but you might also consider making sure that all of your resources (including print!) are at an appropriate reading level and make sense to minority patients and their families.
-If you can, find resources that show patients of all identities to actively fight against the stereotype that eating disorders only affect young white women.
+• Use culturally-sensitive resources.
+Not only should you be using interpreters when working with clients who speak other languages, but you might also consider making sure that all of your resources (including print!) are at an appropriate reading level and make sense to minority patients and their families.
+Find resources that show patients of all identities to actively fight against the stereotype that eating disorders only affect young white women.

-• Talk about family structure, expectations, and roles: A systematic review conducted by researchers recommends understanding and exploring the patient’s cultural context in treatment, so that treatment touches on all aspects of a patient’s life.4 By talking with your patients about their home lives, you might learn a lot.
-This approach also gives the patient the opportunity to reflect on what’s helpful for them and what’s not helpful when it comes to their home situations.
+• Talk about family structure, expectations, and roles.
+A systematic review conducted by researchers recommends understanding and exploring the patient’s cultural context in treatment.
+This approach ensures that treatment touches on all aspects of a patient’s life.4 By talking with your patients about their home lives, you might learn a lot.
+This approach also gives the patient the opportunity to reflect on their experiences.
+They can determine what’s helpful and what’s not helpful when it comes to their home situations.

-• Never stop learning: As a clinician, it’s imperative to continue learning about different cultures, ways of living, and social justice topics.
+• Never stop learning.
+It’s imperative to continue learning about different cultures, ways of living, and social justice topics.
 This knowledge will help you when you meet new patients.
-It also shows that you’re not only curious about what’s happening in the world but also that you’re an advocate for increased accessibility for mental health treatment.
+Moreover, it shows that you’re not only curious about what’s happening in the world but that you’re an advocate for increased accessibility for mental health treatment.

 National Minority Mental Health Awareness Month